-It is important that you tell your line manager (in accordance with Clause 10 above) as soon as possible if you are offered a bribe by a third party, are asked to make one, suspect that this may happen in the future, or believe that you are a victim of another form of unlawful activity.
+It is important that you tell the Company Secretary as soon as possible if you are offered a bribe by a third party, are asked to make one, suspect that this may happen in the future, or believe that you are a victim of another form of unlawful activity.
+All such approaches will be treated in confidence.

-13. PROTECTION
+12. PROTECTION

-- 13.1 Workers who refuse to accept or offer a bribe, or those who raise concerns or report another's wrongdoing, are sometimes worried about possible repercussions.
-We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken. - 13.2 We are committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery or corruption, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.
+Workers who refuse to accept or offer a bribe, or those who raise concerns or report another's wrongdoing, are sometimes worried about possible repercussions.
+We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.

+We are committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery or corruption, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-If the matter is not remedied, you may raise it formally using our grievance procedure, which can be found on Newsquest's human resources website at www2.newsquest.co.uk/hrsite.
-If you are reluctant to broach the subject locally, contact the office of the Chief Executive of Newsquest or the Gannett helpline (see section 10 above).
+If you believe that you have suffered any such treatment, you should inform the Company Secretary immediately.
+If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Procedure, which can be found at section 1.07 of the Personnel Policies and Procedures Manual available on the Company's intranet site.